sharoon97/LLM-Training-with-Helper-models/README.md

 Unlike conventional knowledge distillation, this method does not train the student to imitate the helper's output probabilities.
 Instead, it transfers learned hidden representations directly through the architecture.

+## Research note

+The architecture, methodology, and experimental results are described in the [research note](docs/ResearchNpte.pdf).

 ## Research question

 Can a pretrained local-attention model provide useful phrase-level features to a long-range student model, thereby improving the student's learning efficiency?